Why You Need Universal Restore?

 Dissimilar Hardware Restore could be applied to many situations in people's daily life.
-The following are the most common cases that would need the help of this recovery option.
+The following are the most common cases that would need the universal restore function.

 Instant recovery of a crashed system on different hardware.
-When a computer crashes and you want to restore it, you can create a system image on another functional PC using AOMEI Backupper.
-And then restore the system image to the failed computer.
+When a computer crashes and you want to restore it, you can create a system image on another functional PC using AOMEI Backupper and restore the system image to the failed computer.

 Migrate system to a machine with dissimilar hardware installed.
 You can use AOMEI Universal Restore to restore a system image created on other computers to your current one.

 Real-to-virtual and virtual-to-real computer migration for system recovery, as well as testing and other purposes.
 Software testers can use this function to install systems between the physical computer and virtual machine.

 There is a computer hardware change.
 If you change the hardware such as motherboard, CPU, etc., the computer will require a system reinstallation.
 To prevent this, you can use AOMEI Universal Restore to "install" the system.

 New computers that need to install an operating system.
 If you want to manage computers on the LAN, you can install the operating system on one computer, configure drivers and applications, and then perform a system backup.
 Then, you can boot all other computers with AOMEI PXE Boot Tool or Backupper bootable media, and use AOMEI Universal Restore to restore the system image.
-Due to different hardware and configurations, this method can save significant time when installing operating systems and applications on different computers.
+This method can save significant time when installing operating systems and applications on different computers.